Skip to main content

 Using a deposit for your final month's rent

-Some tenants decide not to pay the rent for the last month of their tenancy.
-For example, because they worry they will not get their deposit back on time.
+Some tenants decide not to pay rent for the last month of their tenancy.
+Sometimes tenants do this because they are worried they will not get their deposit back in time.

-You are responsible for paying rent until your tenancy ends legally.
+You are responsible for paying rent until you end your tenancy properly.

 This means you might be responsible for rent until: